adfresca/sdk-unity/README.md

 plugin.Show();
 ```

-After you have your test device ID, you have to register it to [Dashboard](https://dashboard.nudge.do) under 'Test Device' menu.
+You can register your test device with the test device ID to [Dashboard](https://dashboard.nudge.do) under 'Test Device' menu.

 * * *